-In the framework of the German funded research project FOSTA P1521, an operational modular connection between the integral sheet pile abutments and the modular composite bridge super-structure is being developed.
+In the framework of the German funded research project FOSTA P1521, an operational modular connection between the integral sheet pile abutments and the modular composite bridge superstructure is being developed.
 The focus is on single-span composite road bridges made of hot-rolled profiles up to steel grade S460M.

-To cover a wide range of application practice, two different concepts will be elaborated: first, a concept with a high degree of restraints for spans up to 45 m and with a combined wall system (Fig. 10) for the abutments; secondly, a concept with a low degree of restraint for spans up to 25m and with AZ sheet piles (Fig. 11) for the abutments and VFT-girders made of hot-rolled sections with shear studs for the bridge superstructure.
+To cover a wide range of application practice, two different concepts will be elaborated: first, a concept with a high degree of restraints for spans up to 45 m and with a combined wall system (Fig. 10) for the abutments; secondly, a concept with a low degree of restraint for spans up to 25 m and with AZ sheet piles (Fig. 11) for the abutments and VFT-girders made of hot-rolled sections with shear studs for the bridge superstructure.
 The concept with a high degree of restraint is shown in Fig. 12.
-Additional reinforcement such as stirrups constricting the zone of composite dowels are installed.
-The upper reinforcement of the slab is connected via tension sleeves to the reinforcement in the rear precast elements.
-Finally, the abutment and the slab are concreted.
-Vertical forces and moments are thus transferred mostly to the HZ-profiles while the sheet piles take horizontal forces due to the backfill.
-Tolerances of sheet piles are compensated by the in-situ concrete [21].